sznfng/sznfng.github.io/teaching.md

 ---
 ## Textbook

-The current version of an Intro to syntax textbook I am writing can be downloaded [here](files/Introduction_to_syntax_textbook.pdf) (version of August, 2025).
+The current version of an Intro to syntax textbook I am writing can be downloaded [here](files/Introduction_to_syntax_textbook_September_2025.pdf) (version of September, 2025).
 Criticism more than welcome!

 (_Upcoming chapters_: ditransitives, raising and control, A-movement, head movement.)